Current Grading and Reporting Practices

 New Grading and Reporting Practices

 During the 2017-2018 and 2018-2019 school years, a large team of educators and parents worked on reforming grading practices and building consistency in practices.
-The new practices were implemented with first grade courses in the 2019-2020 school year.
-All other grades will utilize the new grading practices in the 2020-2021 school year.
+The new practices were implemented with first grade courses in during the first four weeks of the 2019-2020 school year as a pilot.
+All teachers will utilize the new grading practices in the 2021-2022 school year.

 One of the first tasks of the committee was to craft a guiding definition of authentic grading.
 DVUSD’s definition of authentic grading is:

 The following four tenents are the foundation for authenic grading in DVUSD:

 - While grade determination rests with each teacher, grading practices must build consistency among teachers.

 - Grades must communicate a student's level of proficiency of the standards.